 Some buyers mistakenly think that in order to maintain the option of pursuing legal action, they must leave the problem alone and let the damage keep occurring in order to "prove their point."
 Luckily, this is not the case.
 You should, however, keep records of any expenses related to the problem, take photographs of the damage, and maintain records and photographs from any experts who come to inspect or fix the affected areas.

 Though the facts in every scenario are unique, if a seller had actual knowledge of the problem and did not disclose it to you on the seller disclosure statement, you might be able to pursue a misrepresentation claim or other legal action.
 (See Residential Home Sellers in Washington: What the Law Requires You to Disclose for details.)

 You will likely, however, need to do some detective work or get some expert opinions in order to find out what the seller actually knew.
 A seller who claimed no knowledge of a problem on the disclosure statement is likely to stick to that story later.
 To overcome this, you might have to come up with evidence that, for example, the seller called in a repairperson, patched or otherwise tried to fix the problem, or simply could not have failed to overlook the problem during its most serious phase.

-In typical home defect disputes in Washington there is a time limit for bringing a legal claim, referred to as a Statute of Limitations.
-These time limits are usually in yearly increments and vary depending on what type of claim you have against the other party, and are strictly enforced.
-As a result, if you do choose to pursue legal action you should consult with an experienced real estate attorney as soon as possible to ensure your claims can be addressed.
+In typical home defect disputes in Washington, there is a time limit for bringing a legal claim, referred to as a Statute of Limitations.
+These time limits are usually in yearly increments and depend on what type of claim you have against the other party.
+They are strictly enforced.
+As a result, if you do choose to pursue legal action, you should consult with an experienced real estate attorney as soon as possible to ensure your claims can be addressed.

 Another (rarely used) option that you can request in a home defect case is to have the court order rescission.
 This means that the court will cancel your original purchase agreement with the seller and will try to put you both back in the positions you would have been before the sale.